New Job Proverbs

 - When you are personally complimented for something that was a team effort, always give proper credit to the team.

-- When others begin to criticize, fight the urge to join in the slaughter.
+- When others begin to criticize, fight the urge to join in.
+Stand apart and refuse to partake.

 - Be a builder, not a destroyer.